 But to find the best beaches in Puerto Rico, you have to go to other nearby islands.
 Culebra and Vieques islands, both reachable by boat or short flight from the main island, have arguably the best beaches in Puerto Rico.

-I was lucky enough to take a catamaran trip out to Culebra Island with East Island Excursions, which included snorkeling stops and a little more than an hour at Flamenco Beach.
+I was lucky enough to take a catamaran trip out to Culebra Island with East Island Excursions on my first trip, which included snorkeling stops and a little more than an hour at Flamenco Beach.

 Flamenco Beach often appears on lists of the best beaches in the world.
 And, while I was skeptical at first (because, how often do those “best” lists let you down?), I have to admit that Flamenco IS indeed one of the prettiest beaches I've ever been to.
 The sand was fine and almost pure white.
 The water was turquoise and warm.
 And the beach was surprisingly uncrowded.